-Indiscipline on our roads killing us - Transport Minister cries out
+Indiscipline on our roads killing us, transport Minister cries out

-He said it was about time the citizenry took the safety and security of their lives into their own hands, urging that when a driver was speeding or causing unnecessary overtaking on the road, those onboard the vehicle had every right to caution them.
+He said it was about time the citizenry took the safety and security of their lives into their own hands, urging that when a driver was speeding or causing unnecessary overtaking on the road, those onboard the vehicle had every right to caution him.

 Ghana News Headlines

 For latest news in Ghana, visit Graphic Online news headlines page Ghana news page

 The minister also visited the accident spot at Ekumfi.
 He was accompanied by some officials from the ministry, the NRSC, Metro Mass Transit Ltd, the Ghana Police Service and the Deputy Central Regional Minister.

 The Managing Director of Metro Mass Transit Ltd, Mr Albert Aduboahene, for his part, expressed the company's condolences to the bereaved families.

 He said from all the narrations given by the victims, it was clear that the fault of the accident wasn't from the Metro Mass Transit driver.